dataclr/dataclr/README.md

 - **Interpretable Results**:

   - Provides ranked feature lists with detailed importance scores.
-  - Supports visualization and reporting.
+  - Shows used methods along with their parameters.

 - **Seamless Integration**:
-  - Works with popular Python libraries like `pandas`, `scikit-learn`, and `statsmodels`.
+  - Works with popular Python libraries like `pandas` and `scikit-learn`.

 ## Installation